 Each capsule contains clindamycin hydrochloride equivalent to 150 mg clindamycin.

 For the full list of excipients, see section 6.1

-Hard capsule (white/white) with markings 'CLIN 150 and Pfizer' on cap and body
+Hard capsule (white/white) with markings of 'CLIN 150 and Pfizer' on cap and body.

 Antibacterial.
 Serious infections caused by susceptible Gram-positive organisms, staphylococci (both penicillinase- and non-penicillinase-producing), streptococci (except Streptococcus faecalis) and pneumococci.
 It is also indicated in serious infections caused by susceptible anaerobic pathogens.